 What does INRI stand for?

-The phrase “Iesus Nazarenus Rex Iudaeorum"—often abbreviated “INRI” means “Jesus of Nazareth the King of the Jews.”
+I know, unless you're a Latin scholar, that answer probably doesn't help much.
+The phrase "Iesus Nazarenus Rex Iudaeorum"—often abbreviated with I-N-R-I—means "Jesus of Nazareth the King of the Jews."
 Ah, now things are making more sense!

 Why INRI?

-It's interesting to note that in John’s Gospel this item is called a “notice” or “sign,” but the Gospels of Matthew and Mark both refer to it as a “charge” or “accusation” (Matthew 27:37; Mark 15:26).
 The reason that Matthew and Mark take a harsher tone in their description of this object is because it was customary during a crucifixion to post over the heads of the ones crucified the crime for which they were suffering and the name of the accused.

 Pilate answered, "What I have written, I have written" (John 19:22) and refused to alter the sign—a keen statement to the truth.
 Ironically, the "crime" for which Jesus was killed was neither a crime nor a lie.
 Rather, "Jesus of Nazareth, the king of the Jews" described the way things really were in complete truth.